GrantSP/ZyFileheader/README.md

+# Attention

+Now, Sublime Text3 is supported

 # Description

-ZyFileheader is a plugin of Sublime Text2 which helps to add file header like
+ZyFileheader is a plugin of Sublime Text2&3 which helps to add file header like

       {
          #!/usr/bin/env python